Chris Staniland: Early life

 He was born in Fallow Corner, North Finchley; the second son of Geoffrey Staniland, a solicitor, and his wife Millicent Ellen Marianne Leather.
 The family later moved to Lincolnshire.
 He attended King Edward VI Grammar School, Louth, then Tonbridge School in Kent.

-Geoffrey Staniland was killed in Belgium on 14 April 1915, serving with the Royal Lincolnshire Regiment.
+Geoffrey Staniland was killed in Belgium on 14 April 1915, serving with the Lincolnshire Regiment.
 Millicent died in 1949.

 Staniland joined the Royal Air Force in March 1924 on a Short Service Commission.
 He undertook his flying training at Shotwick.
 He was posted to 41 Squadron in February 1925 and remained with the unit until September 1928, when he was posted to the High Speed Flight RAF at Calshot.
 In November 1925, he was promoted to Flying Officer, and four years later to Flight Lieutenant, by then in the Reserve (RAFO), Class A. He relinquished his commission in the RAFO in March 1937, on completion of service, and was permitted to retain his rank.